First Aid: Types of Bandages

 What are the Different Types of Bandage?

 Roller bandages are the most common type of bandage.
-They’re normally made from a single continuous strip of lightweight and breathable cotton gauze, and are used for holding dressings against wounds.
+They’re normally made from a single continuous strip of lightweight and breathable cotton gauze, used primarily for holding dressings against wounds.

-To find a roller bandage, open your first aid kit and look for a tightly wrapped cylinder of white cotton gauze.
-In most cases, roller bandages are supplied in sterile plastic packets that provide details about the type of bandage, the density of the weave and the degree of elastication.
-If you’re using a roller bandage to hold a dressing against an open wound, you’ll need to start by applying a suitable pad/dressing to the affected area.
-You’ll then need to take the bandage - holding the head (rolled) end up - and wrap it slowly around the pad.
-Start at the bottom and work up, only add a few centimeters at a time and be sure to keep things tight otherwise you won’t be able to apply the pressure needed to support the dressing.
+To use a roller bandage to hold a dressing against an open wound, start by applying a suitable pad/dressing to the affected area.
+You’ll then need to take the bandage - holding the rolled end up - and wrap it slowly around the pad.
+Start at the bottom and work up, adding a few centimetres at a time to keep things tight and compressed, otherwise you won’t be able to apply the pressure needed to support the dressing.

-Take care to ensure that each wrap overlaps at least a 3rd of the previous wrap too, to ensure proper coverage.
+Take care to ensure that each wrap overlaps at least a 3rd of the previous wrap to ensure the pad/dressing is properly covered.
 When you get to the top of the dressing, add a couple of extra turns, secure the bandage and cut it off.

-If you’re using a roller bandage to apply pressure to a limb and/or support a joint, do the same but make sure that you have the patient flex/bend their arm a couple of times before applying, and, again, make sure that you’re wrapping tightly so that pressure is applied.
+If you’re using a roller bandage to apply pressure to a limb and/or support a joint, do the same but make sure that you have the patient flex/bend their arm a couple of times before applying, and ensure that you’re still wrapping tightly so that pressure is applied.

-Triangular bandages are amongst the more versatile types of bandaging, found in most first aid kits.
-They are normally comprised of a single sheet of thick cotton or calico, and are primarily designed for constructing slings that:
+Triangular bandages are amongst the more versatile types of bandaging you can usually find in a first aid kit.
+They are essentially a single sheet of thick cotton or calico designed for constructing slings that:

 - Support soft tissue injuries